Twitter Is Experimenting With A Way To Show You Even More Breaking News Tweets

 An emboldened Twitter is seeking to push further into news as Facebook pulls back.

-The company is building new, algorithmically curated timelines during big news events and promoting them at the top of users' timelines in a test, a Twitter spokesperson confirmed to BuzzFeed News.
+The company is building new algorithmically curated timelines during big news events and promoting them at the top of users' timelines in a test, a Twitter spokesperson confirmed to BuzzFeed News.
+Humans are involved in the curation during the test, but a spokesperson says they can be strictly algorithmic in the future.

 On Wednesday, Twitter’s test highlighted curated timelines — featuring tweets from news organizations and users that are not news professionals — for the congressional special election in Pennsylvania, the death of Stephen Hawking, and a lawsuit filed by the family of murdered DNC staffer Seth Rich against Fox News.